 Combined with a visit to the Temple of Garni, the Geghard Monastery offers a historical reflection of Armenia’s transition from Paganism to Christianity, in a environment of natural beauty and spiritual contemplation.

-We recommend Lonely Planet’s Georgia, Armenia & Azerbaijan Travel Guide) to help you plan your trip.
+We recommend Lonely Planet’s Georgia, Armenia & Azerbaijan guide book to help you plan your trip.

 *** The Final Word: Combine a visit to Geghard Monastery with Garni to make the best day trip from Yerevan ***